Our Past - Historical Archives

 Faith's Meeting The Mission

-Below is a summary the projects our congretation has accomplished:
+Below is a summary of what we believe and the projects our congretation has accomplished:

 - Small Toy Collection for the Medical Team Headed to The Dominican of Republic